NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 the layer, so the location in the vertical is the midpoint, in log space, of the current layer and the layer above it.
-There is an alternative computation for the moisture across the layer which may be more accurate, but requires a forward operator subroutine to be written and for the observation to contain metadata.
+There is an alternative computation for the moisture across the layer which may be more accurate, but requires a forward operator subroutine to be written and for the observation converter to include additional metadata to support this forward operator.
+For more information see the `Future Plans` section below.
-The observation could be defined with a layer top, in pressure, and a number of points to use for the integration across the layer.
-Then the forward operator would query the model at each of the N points in the vertical for a given horizontal location, and compute the mean moisture value.
-This code has not been implemented yet, and would require a different QTY_xxx to distinguish it from the simple location/value moisture obs.
-See the GPS non-local operator code for an example of how this would need to be implemented.

 The temperature observations are located on standard levels; there is a single array of heights in each file and all temperature data is located on one of these levels.